Bolo101/Blockchain/ultimateLearning/foundryFundamentals/notes.md

 When calling "fund()" function we can check for hex value and state it's the same.
 Function signature can be used to highligth call of malicious function instead of legit one.

+# Lottery Raffle

+## Custom error

+Custom errors reverting with if condition are less gas consumming than using a standart require.
+Require use a stored string, causing high gas usage.
+New version of Solidity since 0.8.26 enables to raise an error instead of a string in require.
+Good practice is to include contract name in error code.